jilinzheng/DIYML/README.md

 - Allow passing EITHER ID OR the dataset name to target_dataset, target_data, etc. (anything that might need an ID)
 - Not familiar enough with ML training to do much in training module...need to inquire where I can learn more...
+- Need to generate expected errors for each API definition still

 ## Preliminary API Definition